myLibrary logo

 Policy: ERC Open Science requirements

 The main open access publishing models that you will hear about are outlined below.
 The Library can help you to check and understand the policies of individual publishers and publications - contact ucaro@uca.ac.uk.
-You can also search for your journal's open access policy using the Sherpa Romeo database.
+You can also search for your journal's open access policy using Jisc's Open Policy Finder.

 Many journal and book publishers will allow you to share a copy of your journal article or a single book chapter on open access on the University repository, UCA Research Online (UCARO).
 This is known as ‘green’ open access, and there is no cost to the author.